hamdankun/typescript-generic-types/README.md

 # typescript-generic-types
-Typescript Implementation using generic types to make handler dynamic data to be east
+Typescript Implementation using generic types to make handler dynamic data to be easy